 The NPR Kroc Fellowship will train three fellows in public radio journalism - writing, reporting, producing and editing, for both radio and the web.

-Fellows will receive a US$40,000 stipend, benefits and a paid vacation.
+Fellows will receive a US$45,000 stipend and benefits, including paid vacation.
 Fellowships will be primarily based at NPR's Washington headquarters, but may also include an assignment at a member station.

 Journalism or radio experience is not required.
 Foreign nationals interested in applying must have the necessary employment authorization.